samiux/samiux.github.io/deepseek-r1.md

 ## 02 Install NVIDIA Container Toolkit and cuDNN (Optional)

-If you have NVIDIA Display Card and the proprietary driver has been installed.
+If you have NVIDIA Display Card and the proprietary driver with CUDA has been installed.
 You need to install [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html#installation) in order to allow NVIDIA driver to communicate with Docker Container.
-Make sure that you are also installed cuDNN library.
+Make sure that you are also installed [cuDNN library](https://developer.nvidia.com/cudnn).

 ## 03 Install Ollama